pablodecm/phd_thesis/src/107_chapter_7.md

-The estimation of QCD multijet backgrounds will likely remain an important issue for future jet-based analysis at the LHC, given that the biases of the data-driven estimation methods would become more relevant as more data is available.
+The estimation of QCD multijet backgrounds will likely remain an important issue for future jet-based analysis at the LHC, given that the biases of the data-driven estimation methods would become increasingly relevant as more data is available.

 The ultimate goal of LHC analyses is statistical inference, in the form